Our Brands

 • Follow up on these results and review the supporting evidence to ensure that all suppliers are continuously monitoring their supply chain

 • Ensure all new suppliers are members of SEDEX and have completed their new SAQs.
 We will then assess their SEDEX RADAR Score to identify the factories at the highest risk and work with them to address the areas that require improvement.
-We have engaged SEDEX consultants for 2024 to assist in this project

-Signed on behalf of FKA Brands Ltd, Section 54 statement for the reporting period October 2022 to December 2023 for the Modern Slavery Act 2015
+Signed on behalf of FKA Brands Ltd, Section 54 statement for the reporting period January 2024 to December 2024 for the Modern Slavery Act 2015

 AND

-Signed on behalf of Homedics Australia Pty Ltd, Australian Modern Slavery Act 2018 (Commonwealth) statement for the reporting period October 2022 to September 2023.
+Signed on behalf of Homedics Australia Pty Ltd, Australian Modern Slavery Act 2018 (Commonwealth) statement for the reporting period October 2023 to September 2024.

 AND